subhramukherjee2398/Js--Interview-Answers/Sheet1(Basic).md

-#  Basic
+# ✰  Basic

-## 1 .What is the difference between var, let, and const?
+## What is the difference between var, let, and const?

 Ans :

 **var** :

-Scope: Function-scoped or globally scoped.
+`Scope:` Function-scoped or globally scoped.
 If declared outside a function, it is accessible anywhere in the script.
 Inside a function, it is only accessible within that function.

-Hoisting: Variables declared with var are hoisted to the top of their containing function or global context.
+`Hoisting`: Variables declared with var are hoisted to the top of their containing function or global context.
 This means they can be referenced before their declaration, but their value will be undefined until the declaration line is reached.

-Re-declaration: You can re-declare a var variable within the same scope.
+`Re-declaration:` You can re-declare a var variable within the same scope.

 **let** :

-Scope: Block-scoped.
+`Scope:` Block-scoped.
 Variables declared with let are only accessible within the block {} they are defined in.

-Hoisting: Similar to var, let variables are hoisted, but they cannot be accessed until the declaration is encountered (this is known as the "temporal dead zone").
+`Hoisting:` Similar to var, let variables are hoisted, but they cannot be accessed until the declaration is encountered (this is known as the "temporal dead zone").

-Re-declaration: You cannot re-declare a let variable in the same scope.
+`Re-declaration:` You cannot re-declare a let variable in the same scope.

 **const** :